-We sell life and health insurance products including critical illness, annuity insurance, whole life insurance and term life insurance and endowment insurance primarily to individual customers as well as property and casualty insurance products including individual accident insurance, homeowner insurance products, liability insurance and travel insurance.
+We sell life and health insurance products including critical illness, annuity insurance, whole life insurance and term life insurance and endowment insurance as well as non-life insurance products including individual accident insurance, homeowner insurance products, liability insurance and travel insurance primarily to individual customers.
+We sell commercial property insurance, cargo insurance, hull insurance, liability insurance and construction and erection insurance products to institutional customers.
 Customers for the life and health insurance products we distribute are primarily individuals under 50 years of age.
-For the year ended December 31, 2022, no single individual customer who has purchased insurance products through us accounted for more than 1% of our net revenues.
+For the year ended December 31, 2023, no single individual customer who has purchased insurance products through us accounted for more than 1% of our net revenues.
 Our customers for the claims adjusting services are primarily insurance companies and online mutual-aid platforms.

-As of December 31, 2022, we had accumulated approximately 12.0 million individual customers, of which over 2.0 million have purchased at least one regular long-term life and health insurance policy.
+As of December 31, 2023, we had accumulated approximately 17.0 million individual customers, of which over 3.0 million have purchased at least one regular long-term life and health insurance policy.
 By providing certain value-added services to these customers at no additional charge, we seek to build a loyal customer base that generates referrals and cross-selling opportunities.